 Dehydrator method: Prepare the berries as directed and spread out in a dehydrator.
 Set the dehydrator to 125ºF and 8 to 12 hours, or until the berries are dry to your liking.

-Cutting the berries: Whole cranberries have a firm exterior that doesn’t break down easily during baking.
-So cutting the berries in half allows them to dry out more quickly.
-This does take a little time but while save you time in the long run.
+Cutting the berries: This is the most time-consuming step of the recipe, but I think it’s an important one.
+Whole cranberries have a firm exterior that doesn’t break down easily during baking, so cutting the berries in half allows them to dry out more quickly.
+Just turn on some music and groove while you chop them up!

-Keep your eyes on them!
+Keep a close eye on them!
 Every oven and every dehydrator is different so check them frequently.
+The 3 hour cooking time is simply a guideline, not a hard and fast rule.

 Ingredients